Introduction

 Key Findings

-1. Single eigenvalues aren’t enough: The largest eigenvalue alone can distinguish small alkanes (n ≤ 5) but fails for larger molecules where isomer ranges overlap significantly.
+Single eigenvalues have limited scope: The largest eigenvalue alone can distinguish small alkanes (n ≤ 5) but fails for larger molecules where isomer ranges overlap significantly.

-3. Structure matters for separability: Linear alkanes (like n-heptane) consistently have the smallest eigenvalues, while highly branched isomers (like 2,2,3-trimethylbutane) have the largest.
-But intermediate branching patterns become increasingly difficult to distinguish.
+Structural extremes are separable: Linear alkanes (like n-heptane) consistently produce the smallest eigenvalues, while highly branched structures (like 2,2,3-trimethylbutane) generate the largest.
+However, intermediate branching patterns become increasingly difficult to distinguish.